-A Shaker-style kitchen emulates the minimalism touted by a religious sect known as the Shakers, who believed everything needed to serve a functional purpose.
-Therefore, elaborate ornamentation is not seen in a Shaker-style kitchen.
+A Shaker-style kitchen showcases the minimalism touted by a religious sect known as the Shakers, who believed everything needed to serve a functional purpose.
+Therefore, these cook spaces don't typically feature elaborate ornamentation.

 Origins of Shaker Style

 The Shakers were a religious sect — founded in mid-18th-century England and in existence until the early 20th century — that shunned materialism.
-According to PBS, the Shakers were firm believers in celibacy and grew their numbers through adoption.
-Their communities segregated men from women and featured dormitory-like homes with multipurpose rooms.
+According to PBS, the Shakers were firm believers in celibacy, and they advocated strongly for adoption.
+Their communities separated men from women and featured dormitory-like homes with multipurpose rooms.

 Cleanliness and durability were important to the Shakers.
-According to Fitzgerald Kitchens, their furniture designs focused on quality, joinery and standardization.
+According to Fitzgerald Kitchens, the furniture designs focused on quality, joinery, and standardization.
 For example, pegboards surrounded rooms and wooden chair backs featured cut-outs so chairs could be hung on the walls when not in use, leaving the floor space available for other activities.

 Shaker-Style Cabinetry and Millwork

-Shaker kitchens have become a classic thanks to their clean lines and proportioned frame and inset panel design.
-Any ornamentation is minimal: a tapered post leg for a kitchen island; a gentle curve to a window valance; a subtle mitered edge to a light valance or crown.
-Cherry and maple, simply finished with either furniture wax or oil in warm wood tones, were historically popular.
-Today's Shaker kitchen components are just as likely to be foil-wrapped, painted or stained.
+Shaker kitchens have become classic in home design thanks to their clean lines, well-proportioned frames, and inset panel design.
+Any ornamentation is minimal.
+You might see things like a tapered post leg for a kitchen island, a gentle curve to a window valance, or a subtle mitered edge on a light valance or crown.
+Cherry and maple solid woods, simply finished with either furniture wax or oil in warm wood tones, were historically popular.
+However, today's Shaker kitchen components are just as likely to be laminate-wrapped, painted, or stained.

 Finishing Off Your Shaker Kitchen

-Quartz and granite are the first choices today in kitchen countertop materials.
-A more historically accurate Shaker kitchen would feature soapstone, though it's a softer surface.
-Counter edges were squared and polished.
-Flooring was typically varnished wide timber planks or stone, and walls and ceilings were white or off-white.
+Quartz and granite are typically the first choices when it comes to current kitchen countertop materials in a Shaker kitchen.
+A more historically accurate cook space, however, would feature soapstone with edges that were squared and polished.
+And the flooring was typically varnished, wide timber planks or stone.
+The walls and ceilings were usually white or cream

-Color was introduced through simple woven fabrics in gingham or checks, not patterns.
-If cabinetry, paneling or pegboards were painted, they were in tones available from local clays and plants, such as terra-cotta, earthy pinks, ocher and olive green.
+Color was introduced through simple woven fabrics that featured gingham or check.
+If the cabinetry, paneling, or pegboards were painted, the shades were limited to those that could be produced from local clays and plants, such as terra cotta, earthy pinks, ochre, and olive green.
 Cabinet pulls and pegs were turned wood or hand-forged metal.